swzn/personal_website/README.md

 Outputs:
   none

-Generates:
+Template:
   A div that contains the name of a skill or tag pertaining to a specific workitem.
 ```

 This is used when `workitem` components are instantiated.
 The template for `workitem` will instantiate
 one `logo` component for each element of the `skills` array in the `workitem`.
 This component may be
 refactored as a template for `workitem` because its architectural scope doesn't escape that of the latter.
+This component should not be instantiated manually as it is tightly coupled to `workitem`.